Is Madagascar safe to travel?

 General safety in Madagascar

 It’s good to keep in mind that many locals in Madagascar have less financial means than you do.
-Petty theft, therefore, can happen, especially in cities like Antananarivo.
-When it comes to crime in Kenya, being street-smart and aware will help you stay safe:
+When it comes to crime in Madagascar, being street-smart and aware will therefore help you stay safe.
+To avoid theft, park your car in secure places, leave valuables like diamond rings at home, and don’t leave items exposed in your hotel room.
+While hotel theft isn’t common, it’s better to be careful.

 Is it safe to drive in Madagascar?